0x3UH4224D/Glittery/Wiki/Intro-To-Glittery.md

 	</body>
 </html>
 ```
-And then I select home-page.layout as layout-file for my home.toml, `glittery` will replace `link` function with desired
+And then I select home-page.hbs as layout-file for my home.toml, `glittery` will replace `link` function with desired
 link for eash page.

 `include` take the same argument as `link` but it include the output from combining content.toml file and it's